 Music Lab Lesson Fees

 Due to the teacher’s limited availability, makeup lessons cannot be guaranteed.
 Students are expected to be at lessons except in the event of illness, death in the family, hazardous driving conditions/extreme weather conditions, family emergencies, family vacations, or school (or work-for adult students) conflicts.
-Please be sure to schedule lessons around other activities in order to avoid unnecessary absences or rescheduling.
+Please be sure to schedule lessons around other activities to avoid unnecessary absences or rescheduling.
 If an absence or scheduling conflict arises, it is the responsibility of the student or parent to coordinate an alternative time for a makeup lesson with the teacher.
 Please be courteous to the teacher and other students by notifying the teacher at least 24 hours in advance regarding any known upcoming absences.
-At the end of each semester, there will be makeup weeks (or flex weeks) for students to schedule any lessons that they were not able to makeup earlier in the semester.
-If a regular in-person makeup lesson time cannot be arranged for some reason, a makeup lesson via Skype or Facetime may be possible.
+At the end of each semester, there will be makeup weeks for students to schedule any lessons that they were not able to make up earlier in the semester.
+If a regular in-person makeup lesson time cannot be arranged for some reason, a virtual lesson may be a possible alternative.

 If the teacher must cancel a lesson, the teacher will offer to reschedule the student’s lesson when possible, either at a different time that week or during one of the makeup weeks at the end of each semester.